Giulio2002/verkleipfs/README.md

 ## Disclaimer

 This is just going to work as long as I keep my daemon running, when I stop it the implementation will stop working, However I yoloed the snapshots on Pinata so worst thing that happens it will be slow to retrieve them but still will not take 18 hours :).
-Also Disk Requirement are just 250 GB of disk Avaiable otherwise you wont have enough storage to store this marvelous tree.
+Also Disk Requirement are just 250 GB of disk Avaiablem and 16 of RAM, otherwise you wont have enough storage to store this marvelous tree.

 ## Rough Benchmarks (probably not realistic but almost there)